facebook/react-native-website/docs/keyboardavoidingview.md

 ### `behavior`

+Specify how to react to the presence of the keyboard.

 _Note: Android and iOS both interact with this prop differently._ _Android may behave better when given no behavior prop at all, whereas iOS is the opposite._

 | Type                                  | Required |